 What You Should Know About The New Refrigerants

-Because of the changes coming with the new A2L refrigerants (R-454b and R-32 regarding residential HVAC), we are being asked regularly by customers if they should replace their current system now or wait for the new equipment.
-Here are some things to consider:
+Because of the changes coming with the new A2L refrigerants (R-454b and R-32 will be the refrigerants used in residential HVAC), we are being asked regularly by customers if they should replace their current system now or wait for the new equipment.
+Here are some things to consider regardless of the type of refrigerant:

 Age of Existing System– If you have a system over 20 years old, then it may be worth considering replacement now because your current air conditioner or heat pump may be toward the end of its life expectancy.